andrew-cotter/ab_testing/ab_testing_example.md

 Looking at the summary statistics of this model, week is given a very small negative coefficient with a relatively large standard error.
 This means that week has a small, insignificant impact on sales.
-We won’t need to worry about it much when assessing the impact of the marketing campaigns
+We won’t need to worry about it much when assessing the impact of the promotion campaigns

 ## Analysis of Promotion Campaign